fspirit/mpc/Writeup.md

 2. Set optimization constraints: state_expected (calculated starting from state 0, using formulas from above) - state_given_by_optimizer = 0
 3. Set variable constraints so that steering_angle and throttle stay in defined ranges
 4. Set cost computation to penalize for CTE & ephi (errors), slow speed, large values of throttle and steering.
+5. Set weights for different components of cost to make sticking to ref path (keeping low errors) more preferable for optimization algorithm